Connect

 Cost of Living

-The cost of living in Calgary is slightly higher than in Winnipeg by about 19%.
-A single person's living cost in Calgary is around $1,881 per month, while in Winnipeg, it's around $1,582 a month.
-For a family, the monthly cost of living is about $4,575/month in Calgary and $3,549 per month in Winnipeg.
+The cost of living in Calgary is approximately 19% higher than Winnipeg's.
+A single person's living cost in Calgary is around $1,881 per month, while Winnipeg costs around $1,582 a month.
+For a family, the monthly cost of living is about $4,575/month in Calgary and $3,549/month in Winnipeg.
 Food expenses per month in Calgary are about $554/month compared to $474 per month in Winnipeg.

 After taxes, the average monthly salary in Calgary is $4,161 compared to $2,323 in Winnipeg, which helps to cover some differences in the average cost of living.
-It's also important to note that where you live within the city also makes a difference.
-A downtown one-bedroom apartment in Calgary is about $958 a month, while outside of downtown, the cost is about $813/month.
-In Winnipeg, a downtown apartment is about $721, and an out-of-town apartment is $688 monthly.
+A one-bedroom apartment in Downtown Calgary costs about $958 a month, while outside of downtown, the cost is about $813/month.
+In Winnipeg, a downtown apartment costs about $721, and an out-of-town apartment costs $688 monthly.
 Utility bills between the cities are roughly the same, as are internet expenses and mortgage rates.

 Job Market

 Winnipeg and Calgary both have different appeals for people looking for a job.
-In Calgary, the tech industry is a significant hiring force, with many coming for top-talent jobs.
+Calgary's tech industry is a significant driver of the economy and a huge hiring source, attracting many new residents.
 New, emerging digital technologies provide exciting opportunities alongside Calgary's long-standing energy industry.

-On the other hand, the job market in Winnipeg is more focused on business and administration jobs, along with natural and applied sciences.
-The arts scene in Winnipeg also draws in more artistic types, like painters, dancers, and musicians, who come to the city to learn more about their craft and sell their artistic talent.
+On the other hand, Winnipeg's job market is more focused on business and administration jobs, along with natural and applied sciences.
+The arts scene in Winnipeg also draws in more artistic types, like painters, dancers, and musicians, who come to the city to learn more about their craft and pursue their passion.

 Top Industries & Biggest Corporations

-Winnipeg has an immense aerospace centre that draws in many scientific types to boost the market.
+Winnipeg has an immense aerospace centre that draws in many scientific professionals.
 There are also large agricultural industries at work, with life sciences and biology also being a large draw for the city.
 The business sector offers careers in finance, administration, supply chain management, and more.
-Employers like Caisse Financial Group, Canada Life Assurance Company, Payworks Inc, and RTDS Technologies are major employers in the Winnipeg area.
+Employers like Caisse Financial Group, Canada Life Assurance Company, Payworks Inc., and RTDS Technologies are major employers in the Winnipeg area.

 In Calgary, the major industries are technology and computer sciences.
-There are over 700 start-up companies in the Calgary area and over 100 corporate head offices, which is more than any other city in Canada per capita.
-The tech industry has made its home in Calgary with a major impact on the labour market and the supporting industries within the region.
+There are over 700 start-up companies in the area and over 100 corporate head offices, which is more than any other city in Canada per capita.
+The tech industry has made its home in Calgary's City Centre, making a major impact on the labour market and the supporting industries within the region.
 Companies like Deloitte, Amazon, KPMG, IBM, and Accenture are all major employers within the Calgary region.
 The city is also world-famous for its thriving energy, oil, and environment sectors.

 Understanding key differences between the economies of different areas helps people understand why their city is unique and what potential job opportunities there are in each region of Canada.
 It also helps you understand the costs when you move to a new area and what you can do to prepare for an increase or decrease in the average cost of living from where you previously lived.